tyconsulting/blog.tyang.github.io/_posts/2010-07-08-powershell-script-mass-mailer.md

   - Powershell
   - SMTP
 ---
-Today a colleague asked me to write a script to send out a email to a large group of people but have the phrase “Dear &lt;person’s name"&gt;” in the beginning of email body.
+Today a colleague asked me to write a script to send out a email to a large group of people but have the phrase "Dear &lt;person’s name"&gt;" in the beginning of email body.

 I quickly wrote <a href="http://blog.tyang.org/wp-content/uploads/2010/07/Mass-Mailer.zip">this script</a>.
 Here are the steps you need to take before executing it: